 It’s true that for many cards (most cards even), we recommend not keeping it after the first year, since the key to earning over $1,000 in free travel each year (as we do) is to understand that welcome bonuses are what matters.
-That’s the most important thing about travel reward points.
+That’s the most important thing about travel rewards.

-But the Marriott card is one that shouldn’t be canceled!!!
-Because unlike most, it gives you an incredible benefit every year, one that can save you hundreds of dollars: the annual free night certificate.
+But the Marriott Card is one that shouldn’t be canceled!!!
+Because unlike most, it gives you an incredible benefit every year, one that can save you hundreds of dollars: The annual free night certificate.
 It’s one of our favorite travel rewards tricks!

 It really doesn’t make sense to cancel the card, even if you’re not sure you can travel soon!

 (We’ll share a lot new Marriott content to help you earn more points, subscribe for free.)

 I’ll briefly explain the certificate and give you a real-life example of my use of the certificate for a superb overwater bungalow in Fiji.

 So I won’t repeat all the benefits of getting the card.
 With the 70,000 points welcome bonus, it’s pretty obvious: you can get 11 free nights just by getting the card, which can easily be worth $800.
 You can read all the details about the Marriott Bonvoy Card and also a detailed example of how to get 17 free nights in South Africa with the welcome bonus, one of the many countries you can choose from.